-The UC Davis MIND Institute's APA-Accredited Doctoral Internship in Clinical Psychology is a collaboration between the MIND Institute's Division of Psychology, Division of Research, and the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Training Program.
-The program is also, in part, supported by a Behavioral Health Workforce Education and Training (BHWET) Program grant from the Health Resources and Services Administration (HRSA).
-The contents of this manual are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
+The UC Davis MIND Institute's Postdoctoral Fellowship in Clinical Psychology is a collaboration between the MIND Institute's Division of Psychology, Division of Research, and the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Training Program.

-The training program provides numerous activities to facilitate interns' ability to meet competencies and objectives of the training program.
-The one-year internship provides opportunities for interns to engage in the psychological assessment and treatment of youth (infancy to young adulthood) with neurodevelopmental conditions and other related medical and behavioral health needs, as well as opportunities to develop consultation skills in integrated behavioral health settings.
-Interns have opportunities to learn in a collaborative and interdisciplinary setting during the training year, and to acquire discipline-specific skills through work with their clinical supervisors.
-The training program focuses on high-quality, evidence-based, interdisciplinary training in assessment and treatment of youth with neurodevelopmental and behavioral health conditions and provides interns with the breadth of clinical experiences that will prepare them for entry level practice as health service psychologists.
+The program provides numerous activities to facilitate fellows' ability to meet competencies and objectives of the training program.
+The one-year fellowship provides opportunities for fellows to engage in the psychological assessment and treatment of youth (infancy to young adulthood) with neurodevelopmental conditions and other related medical and behavioral health needs.

+Fellows have opportunities to learn in a collaborative and interdisciplinary setting during the training year, and to acquire discipline-specific skills through work with their clinical supervisors.
+The training program focuses on high-quality, evidence-based, interdisciplinary training in assessment and treatment of youth with neurodevelopmental and behavioral health conditions and provides trainees with the breadth of clinical experiences that will prepare them for entry level practice as health service psychologists.

 Our faculty is committed to an individualized, developmental approach to training.
-We aim to provide extensive initial guidance gradually evolving-depending on intern need-to a more hands-off approach in order to facilitate increased independence and professional growth.
-Throughout the course of the training year, interns are introduced to, and engaged in, evidence-based assessment and intervention practices.
+We aim to provide extensive initial guidance gradually evolving-depending on trainee need-to a more hands-off approach to facilitate increased independence and professional growth.

-The MIND Institute's commitment to, and expertise in, teaching and preparing professionals in the field of neurodevelopmental disabilities is evidenced by a number of currently-funded training programs, including the MCHB/HRSA-funded LEND program, which provides interdisciplinary postgraduate clinical training; the HRSA-funded BHWET program which partially supports the doctoral internship; the NIMH T32-funded postdoctoral Autism Research Training Program (ARTP), which trains basic and clinical scientists; the HRSA-funded University Center for Excellence in Developmental Disabilities (UCEDD), which collaborates with individuals and families to improve quality of life and community inclusion; and the MCHB-funded Leadership Training Program for Developmental Behavioral Pediatrics, which prepares pediatricians to use empirically supported practices.
+The MIND Institute's commitment to, and expertise in, teaching and preparing professionals in the field of neurodevelopmental disabilities is evidenced by a number of currently-funded training programs, including the MCHB/HRSA-funded LEND program, which provides interdisciplinary postgraduate clinical training; the HRSA-funded BHWET program which partially supports our clinical psychology doctoral internship; the NIMH T32-funded postdoctoral Autism Research Training Program (ARTP), which trains basic and clinical scientists; the HRSA-funded University Center for Excellence in Developmental Disabilities (UCEDD), which collaborates with individuals and families to improve quality of life and community inclusion; and the MCHB-funded Leadership Training Program for Developmental Behavioral Pediatrics, which prepares pediatricians to use empirically supported practices.

-The appointment begins July 1 and ends June 30 of each training year; if these dates fall on a weekend or holiday, start/end dates are the following/preceding business day, respectively.
-Interns are responsible for approximately 20 hours of direct and indirect clinical services through the Massie Family Clinic and 20 hours of supervision and other didactic and experiential learning activities through their participation in the LEND program and other MIND Institute activities.
-Interns are expected to engage in learning activities 40 hours per week for 12 months.
-After considering the 14 paid holidays, interns have the opportunity to accrue a total of 2,000 internship hours.
+The appointment begins September 1 and ends August 31 of each training year; if these dates fall on a weekend or holiday, start/end dates are the following/preceding business day, respectively.
+Fellows are responsible for 20 hours of direct and indirect clinical responsibilities through the Massie Family Clinic and 20 hours of additional direct clinical responsibilities and learning experiences through their participation in the LEND program and other MIND Institute learning activities.
+Fellows are expected to engage in learning activities for a total of 36 hours per week for 12 months.
+After considering 14 paid holidays, fellows can accrue up to 2,000 fellowship hours.